RaviKiran752/weather_dashboard/README.md

 The app can be deployed to any of the following platforms:

+### Environment Variables

+When deploying, make sure to configure the following environment variables in your hosting platform:

+- `VITE_WEATHER_API_KEY`: Your Weather API key (required for weather data fetching)

 ### Vercel

 1. Create a Vercel account at [vercel.com](https://vercel.com)